dannylin0711/vox10to12/README.md

 - [ ] Smooth the curve

 ## DISCLAIMER
-The vox files converted from this tool is just for testing, do not use in any productions.
+The vox files converted from this tool is just for testing and fun, do not use in any productions.